JoshOrndorff/recipes/text/3-entrees/off-chain-workers.md

 ## Overview

-Before learning how to build your own off-chain worker in Substrate, you may want to learn about what an off-chain worker is, why you want to use it, and what kind of problems are best solved with it.
-These topics are covered in [our Guide](https://substrate.dev/docs/en/conceptual/core/off-chain-workers).
+Before learning how to build your own off-chain worker in Substrate, you may want to learn about what off-chain workers are, why you want to use them, and what kinds of problems they solve best.
+These topics are covered in [our guide](https://substrate.dev/docs/en/conceptual/core/off-chain-workers).

-Here, we will focus on implementing off-chain worker in Substrate.
+Here, we will focus on implementing an off-chain worker in Substrate.
 The example we will discuss is in [pallets/offchain-demo](https://github.com/substrate-developer-hub/recipes/tree/master/pallets/offchain-demo).

 ## Life-cycle of Off-chain Worker